Blog

 1. Remind your boss how important you are

-During this time of the year, your boss will have a lot on their plate and it is unreasonable to assume that they will know what you’re doing at all times.
-Find a time to update your manager or supervisor on the progress you’ve made on a long-term project or suggest a solution to an incumbent problem between departments.
+During this time of the year, your boss will have a lot on their plate, and it is unreasonable to assume that they will always know what you’re doing.
+Find a time to update your manager or supervisor on your progress on a long-term project or suggest a solution to an incumbent problem between departments.
 This will help your boss recognize the hard work you’re putting in and consider your opinions more thoroughly.
 The goal is to make their lives easier and stress-free.

 2. Provide concrete actions and results

-It’s important to keep valuing your manager’s time.
-When presenting your accomplishments, you need to provide solid numbers, data, and figures that support them.
-To take it one step further, add solutions and goals, which will show that you have critically thought about the bigger picture and what to do next to increase results.
+It’s essential to keep valuing your manager’s time.
+When presenting your accomplishments, you must provide solid numbers, data, and figures supporting them.
+To take it one step further, add solutions and goals, showing that you have critically thought about the bigger picture and what to do next to increase results.
 You should not only suggest answers, but you should also keep track of all of your achievements throughout the year!
-All of the hard work you put in to generate successes should not go to waste.
-Keep a catalog of all of the clients you’ve landed or monitor your increase in sales as these are the numbers that demonstrate concrete actions and results you’ve produced.
+All your hard work to generate success should not go to waste.
+Keep a catalog of all of the clients you’ve landed or monitor your increase in sales, as these are the numbers that demonstrate concrete actions and results you’ve produced.

 3. Take initiative on projects

-As the holiday season approaches, be sure give yourself additional responsibilities to take on.
-Again, the goal is to make your boss and fellow employees’ lives easier.
-Take the lead on a project or assignment to develop your own skill sets and show your manager how committed you are to the success of the organization.
-Don’t let the holiday slump get to you and prove you know how to be proactive.
+As the holiday season approaches, be sure to give yourself additional responsibilities to take on.
+Again, the goal is to make life easier for your boss and fellow employees.
+Take the lead on a project or assignment to develop your skill sets and show your manager how committed you are to the organization’s success.
+Don’t let the holiday slump get to you; prove you know how to be proactive.
 Go the extra mile and stay late to help a coworker with their workload or learn a new software skill that might be helpful in the next project.
-Any tangible actions that show you have taken the initiative to do more than what is expected will show that you have the drive to take on more responsibility and provide support to keep your organization thriving.
+Any tangible actions that show you have taken the initiative to do more than expected will show that you have the drive to take on more responsibility and provide support to keep your organization thriving.

 4. Be an active listener

-Respond to your manager’s words and show that you are actively listening to their goals.
+Respond to your manager’s words and show you actively listen to their goals.
 After a meeting, make it a point to compile a to-do list that accomplishes at least one task discussed.
-These meetings are meant to be a reminder of what is needed to be done.
-When you react soon after a meeting has ended, it shows your forethought and dedication to be more than a passive member.
-You want to make sure that your manager knows you are listening to what they need and responding in an effective manner.
+These meetings are meant to remind us of what needs to be done.
+Reacting soon after a meeting has ended shows your forethought and dedication to be more than a passive member.
+You want to ensure that your manager knows you are listening to what they need and responding effectively.

 5. Know the needs of the office